Peer effect analysis with latent processes: Asymptotic Theory

+It is easy to relax the parametric specification in various directions.
+The relevant direction is an applied choice that is likely to differ between applications.
+For instance, suppose that a researcher is analyzing peer effect in vaccine uptake.
+They might conjecture that people respond differently depending on the level of education of their peers and that the marginal peer effect is decreasing because the first few movers provide most of the information transmission or reassurance about safety.
+A natural way to explore heterogeneity in peer effects is then to add interaction terms such as $\sum_{j \in \mathcal{F}} W(i, j) x_j$, nonlinear terms in $\sum_{j \in \mathcal{F}} W(i, j)$ such as powers, or $p$-norms in the spirit of \citet{boucher2024toward}.

+For a given parameterization of the rates in terms of a parameter $\theta$ (for instance, $\theta = (\beta', \delta)'$ in (\ref{parametric_spec_for_lambdas})), estimation proceeds by maximum likelihood.
+Asymptotics can be obtained in two frameworks: multiple networks and one large network.

-I consider a sequence of networks with blocks or components of size $N_b$, $b=1, \cdots, B$.
+In the first case, I consider a sequence of networks with blocks or components of size $N_b$, $b=1, \ldots, B$.
 With independent blocks, the likelihood factorizes as $l \equaldef \ln(\mathds{P}[Y=y]) = \sum_{b=1}^B l_b$, where $l_b$ is the log-likelihood of block $b$.
-The log-likelihood of each block is given by the formula established in the previous section.
-The score and Hessian are easily computed and are available in closed form.
+The logarithmic likelihood of each block is given by the formula established in the theorem of the previous section.
+The score and Hessian are easily computed in closed form.
 The details are provided in the Appendix.
+In the second case, the network consists of a single component whose size grows and a key ingredient comes from knowledge of $\mathcal{F}$, as in the identification condition.
+In this case, I proceed conditionally on the covariates and the network structure.

-The estimator inherits the usual properties of maximum likelihood estimators: it is consistent and asymptotically normal under regularity conditions.
+In both cases, the estimator $\hat{\theta}$ inherits the usual properties of maximum likelihood estimators: it is consistent and asymptotically normal under regularity conditions.
+This implies consistency and asymptotic normality of the family of rates.
 Formally,